Skip to main content

 If weather conditions are favorable for the spongy moth again this spring, then we could have another population boom of the pest in 2024.
 And that means the trees here could be defoliated again like last year, which we want to avoid.

 The concentration of egg masses here was quite high in this area compared to previous years and also compared to the rest of Madison.
-There were spongy moths in other areas, but not in the same level of concentration as what was observed in this area.
+There are spongy moths in other areas, but not in the same level of as what was observed in this particular area of public trees that can be treated.

 In 2023, the Engineering Division asked for help from residents to report areas where spongy moth was spotted.
-Staff from Engineering was able to use help from residents to zero in on this particular heavily wooded area with many oak trees as a place that had an especially high concentration of spongy moths.
+Staff from Engineering was able to use help from residents to zero in on this particular heavily wooded stormwater greenway and city park with many oak trees as a place that had an especially high concentration of spongy moths.

 The best course of action when treating spongy moth is to seek out these areas of highest concentration where they can do the most damage, and work to treat that area to minimize their threat to protect the trees.